GlancingMind/vim-baker/README.md

 ## Contribute

-I used some rules from [Google Vimscript Guide](https://google.github.io/styleguide/vimscriptfull.xml) as reference.
+Some rules from [Google Vimscript Guide](https://google.github.io/styleguide/vimscriptfull.xml) were used as reference.

-If you find a bug or have ideas for improvment, feel free to open an issue.
+If you find a bug or have ideas for improvement, feel free to open an issue.